siph/vidbox/README.md

 Vidbox is a media-management application that allows users to upload pictures and videos and optionally group them into albums.

+## Media
+Vidbox allows uploading and storing of both image and video files.
+These files can be stored individually, or grouped into albums.

+## Albums
-Albums can be used to perform basic video editing such as clipping and concatenating.
+Media files can be grouped into albums, which can be used to perform basic video editing tasks such as clipping and concatenating.

+## Broadcasting
-Vidbox also accepts a Telegram api-key to automatically broadcast media to a Telegram channel.
+When supplied with a Telegram api-key, Vidbox can be used to automatically broadcast individual files to a Telegram channel.

+## Documentation
-Vidbox api documentation can be found at the root url.
+Vidbox api documentation can be found at the root url of the deployed project.

-## Deployment
+# Deployment

 ### Docker Compose
 ```bash